-- 5.3 The designated safeguarding lead (DSL) and deputy designated staff. - 5.3.1 Our DSL is James Rourke (Headteacher).
-The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
-Where this is not possible (e.g. due to self-isolating or illness), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
-The DSL can also be contacted out of school hours if necessary via mobile phone. - 5.3.4 When the DSL is absent, the deputies Mrs Jane Hitchon (Inclusion Leader) and Mrs Rachel Carr (Assistant Headteacher) will act as cover. - 5.3.5 If the DSL and deputy are not available, Mrs Julia Jones (Phase 1 Leader) or Miss Mary McCormack (Phase 2 Leader) will act as cover. - 5.3.6 The DSL (and if appropriate DDSLs) will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children by providing as much information as possible as part of the referral process to help social care assessments consider contexts outside the home and enable a contextual approach to harm. - Refer suspected cases, as appropriate, to the relevant body (children's social care Duty and Advice team, Channel programme, Disclosure and Barring Service, Teaching Regulation Agency and/or police), and support staff who make such referrals directly.
-Provide support for staff to comply with their mandatory reporting duties in cases where FGM has been identified. - James Rourke will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision.
-(Ref: LCC Framework for Supervision (2021).). - The DSL will also keep whole Senior Leadership Team informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The DSL is responsible for responding to domestic abuse notifications from the local authority ('Operation Encompass') and providing support to children and their families as appropriate
+5.3 The designated safeguarding lead (DSL) and deputy designated staff.

+- 5.3.1 Our DSL is Mr James Rourke (Headteacher).
+The DSL takes lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems which are in place).
+Refer to D f E Guidance Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk) - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
+Where this is not possible (e.g., due to self-isolating), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site. - 5.3.4 When the DSL is absent, the deputies Mrs Jane Hitchon (Inclusion Leader) and Mrs Rachel Carr (Assistant Headteacher) will act as cover. - 5.3.5 If the DSL and deputies are not available, Mrs Julia Jones (Phase 1 Leader) or Miss Mary McCormack (Phase 2 Leader) will act as cover. - 5.3.6 The DSL will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children by providing as much information as possible as part of the referral process to help social care assessments consider contexts outside the home and enable a contextual approach to harm. - Refer suspected cases, as appropriate, to the relevant body (children's social care Duty and Advice team, Channel programme, Disclosure and Barring Service, Teaching Regulation Agency and/or police), and support staff who make such referrals directly.
+Provide support for staff to comply with their mandatory reporting duties in cases where FGM has been identified. - James Rourke (Headteacher) will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also keep the SLT and governing body informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The DSL is responsible for responding to domestic abuse notifications from the local authority and providing support to children and their families as appropriate